jian-qin/dawn-tools/README.md

 - `ctrl + alt + d` Execute `ctrl + alt + c` and then delete

+- `ctrl + alt + v` Paste after the attribute closest to the cursor in the parentheses where the cursor is located

 ### vue

 - `ctrl + alt + h` The currently viewed vue file, scroll to the `template` block